Theseus33/Nutrition-App/proposal.md

 able to get the nutritional value of both groceries as well as restaurant items to keep track of what you eat.

+Minor upgrade to it would add a tracker which would calculate what you added via foods to your daily intake total.

+Finally if I can get it working add twitter compatibility for accountability where it would tweet out USER--- reached their goal of 1700calories for the day or stayed under/ went over and now is fat. etc...

 ## Technologies Used

 html/ejs, node, express, mvc, sql/pg-promise, css, javascript/jquery